aggelos-michael-papadopoulos/ckp25-broad-spectrum-coronavirus-candidate/README.md

 **Targeting Diverse Human Coronaviruses with a Single Small Molecule: Computational Assessment of CKP-25 as a Promising Broad-Spectrum Receptor-Binding Anchor**

-This repository contains the curated spike-protein inputs, CKP-25 docking poses, GROMACS molecular dynamics pipeline, MM-GBSA workflow, and analysis scripts used to generate the figures and tables in the paper.
+This repository contains the curated spike-protein inputs, CKP-25 docking poses, GROMACS molecular dynamics pipeline, MM-GBSA workflow, and analysis scripts used to generate the figures and tables in the paper .

 ## Workflow